 Vehicle tyres are made of a mixture of synthetic materials, including different types of plastic, that shed during driving.
 They are responsible for the greatest proportion of microplastic pollution entering EU surface waters, according to a report by Eunomia for Friends of the Earth.

-Every time we wash our clothes, microplastics drain out with the water and slip through the sewage system into our waterways.
+Every time we wash our clothes, microplastics drain out with the water and slip through the sewage system into our streams and rivers.
 Read our article on how to limit the pollution your clothes cause.

 The risks to human and environmental health are unknown and urgently need investigating.
 But we do know these microplastics are escaping into the sea and potentially entering the food chain.
 They've been found in seafood, drinking water and even human stools.